-This page will help you choose your first-year computer science courses whether you plan to enrol in a computer science program, are taking CSC courses to fulfil requirements for a different program, or just want to take a course or two to learn a bit about computer science.
+This page will help you choose your first-year computer science courses whether you plan to enrol in a computer science program, are taking CSC courses to fulfill requirements for a different program, or just want to take a course or two to learn a bit about computer science.

-If you might want to study computer science
+If you might want to study computer science in a Major or Specialist Program

 |Do you have little or no programming experience?||Do you have programming experience roughly equivalent to CSC108H1?